Ramsgate Operatic Society

 • No-one should leave any fire assembly points before the attendance sheet has been checked;

-First Aid Boxes are provided in the following location (behind the ‘tea counter in the main hall)
+A First Aid Box is provided by the ‘tea counter' in the main hall.

 ROS has a duty to keeps a record of any injury suffered by a member or visitor on premises being used by the Society, however slight.